markovmodel/adaptivemd/README.md

 alternating process between simulation to actively generate new observations & analysis is currently difficult and involves human decision along the path.

-This framework aims to simplify this process with the following design goals:
+AdaptiveMD aims to simplify this process with the following design goals:

 1. Ease of use: Simple system setup once an HPC resource has been added.
 2. Flexibility: Modular setup of multiple HPCs and different simulation engines
 3. Automatism: Create a user-defined adaptive strategy that is executed
 4. Compatibility: Build analysis tools and export to known formats

 After installation, you might want to start working with the examples in `examples/tutorials`.
 You will first learn the basics of how tasks are created and executed, and then more on composing workflows.

-Note** `AdaptiveMD` generates task descriptions that, when executed, create an adaptive sampling workflow.
-These task descriptions are instructions for MD simulations or analysis of MD simulation data, and can be executed using `workers` from the package or RADICAL-Pilot (RP).
-RP is a dedicated execution and resource management software framework.
-The instructions here and early tutorials show the use of `workers`, which is largely the same as using RP and informs on what RP does under the hood.
-There are less user-operations involved in executing with RP.

 ## Prerequisites

 There are a few components we need to install for `AdaptiveMD` to work.
 If you are installing in a regular workstation environment, you can follow the instructions below or use the installer script.
 If you are installing in a cluster or HPC environment, we recommend you use the script `install_admd.sh`.
 The instructions here in the README should give you the gist of what's going on in the installer, which sets up the same components but does more configuration of the environment used by`AdaptiveMD`.

- - **rp config details**
- - **python config details**
- - **admd env config details**
- - **venv vs conda**
-- **db launcher**
+AdaptiveMD creates task descriptions that can be executed using a native `worker` object or via the RADICAL-Pilot execution framework. """RP install configuration on or off"""

 ### MongoDB

 `AdaptiveMD` needs access to a MongoDB.
 If you want to store project data locally you need to install MongoDB.
-Both your user machine and compute resource (where tasks are executed) must see a port used by the databse.
+Both your user machine and compute resource (where tasks are executed) must see a port used by the database.

 [MongoDB Community Edition](https://www.mongodb.com/download-center#community)
 will provide an installer for your OS, just download and follow the installation instructions.
 Depending on the compute resource network restrictions, it might be necessary to install the database in different locations for production workflows.